Decisions, Decision, Decisions. What to Be Aware of Before Building An ADU.

 This is a mistake for many.

 Beware that doing it yourself will make it much much harder.
 You may make progress only realizing that you missed critical steps.
-Better safe than sorry; don’t handle more than you can reasonably take on.
+It's better to be safe than sorry; don’t handle more than you can reasonably take on.
 It may make sense to hire professional services from the beginning.

 If you’ve dealt with lenders in advance, it will be much easier to deal with architects and contractors later on.

-Read through more resources for ADU financing, designs and regulations in our knowledge base and learn more about your local requirements by finding your City Page here.
+Read through more resources for ADU financing, designs and regulations in our knowledge base and learn more about your local requirements with our Property Check tool .
+You can also read more on Financing an ADU.

 Closing the Loop